 - Borrower Credit– The amount of credit you can afford to extend to customers and investors should be considered carefully.
 You should always keep plenty of reserve in your account as a lender so that, if a deal goes bad or you need extra funds, they will be there without having to dip into your external bank accounts.

-- Private lender insurance– Make sure that you don’t forget to take out private lender insurance if you plan to try to make a career out of becoming a private lender in Orlando.
+- Private lender insurance– Make sure that you don’t forget to take out private lender insurance if you plan to try to make a career out of becoming a private lender in Bradenton.
 This important insurance will protect you in the event of a mistake on your part such as errors and omissions that lead to a loss on the part of your investors.
 Sometimes this gets into big money figures and the financial risk to you can be huge.
 Make sure you carry enough insurance to cover any problems that may arise over time.

-Remember that becoming a private lender in Orlando is fairly easy.
+Remember that becoming a private lender in Bradenton is fairly easy.
 But staying out of legal and financial trouble may be the challenge.
 We don’t want to scare anyone off from this potentially lucrative opportunity.
 However, you should definitely do your homework when planning to tap into this aspect of real estate investing and know your assets and reserves before giving out private loans.

 You could quickly end up in a legal or dire financial situation if you don’t think and stay ahead of the game.

 In a Nutshell